cdrummey216/whoami/whoami.md

 What are the properties that define the _self_?
 What also can be known based on this definiton?
 How do I live according to this definition of self?
 To answer these questions, I present propositional mathematics, concentrated philosophy, _living_ as art, and framing.
 The intention behind this document is to _know more_.
 In other words, what else can be known based on this knowledge?
 By defining the self as a value, we are able to observe the self as an _object in reality_ while also understanding the self as an _object of our own perception_.
 In the following, a proposition is given that the value of the _sense of self_ is the same value that is seen repeatedly across the universe in everything from spiral of a nautilus shell to the shape of the Milky Way galaxy to the length of your arm.
 This value is called the divine proportion, phi, or 1.618...

 So, now that I have a method to understand my self, what does it mean that I am here?
 In other words, I have foundational knowledge in the fact of my existence because I have the ability to define my self as a value and so, what does it tell me about my self at present?
 A desert island thought experiment is used to reach conclusions about life, mortality, choice, and time.

-Ok, How can my sense of self reach the divine proportion?
+How can my sense of self find the golden ratio?
 Truth is necessary and honesty is an imperitive in the framework desribed in _living as art._ An approach to defining the ideal self through self expression is defined in _living as art_.
 Lastly, 'framing' is desribed as an approach that is aimed at deciphering and integrating the truth that is available in the present moment (i.e. Who am I?
 What am I?
 How did I get here?
 What am I doing?).

 I begin by defining some terms, asking some questions, and sharing a bit of my story.
-The subject of truth is desribed as the quintessential element that binds humNanity to all things in reality.
+The subject of truth is desribed as the quintessential element that binds humanity to all things in reality.
 Humankind seeks truth.
 As a species, we are driven onwards by our perpetual quest for truth.
 And truths can observed, or known, or understood, or believed.
 No matter what, though, truth is _real_.
 But what is the truthful answer to 'Who am I?'
 Truth is a foundational aspect of reality and perception, so defining the truth about _what the self is_ is critical to deeper understanding of the physical realm and in the abstract thought.
 I tell my story about my history of addiciton and abuse and mental illness.

 I use a unique philosophical proposition, based on objective facts, that assigns the value of the Golden Ratio (1.618..., or ϕ) to the sense of self.
 With this value, I make an additional proposition that the 'identity' is akin to a fractal set, specifically the Filled Julia Set.
 Using the Julia set function (fc, c = 1 - ϕ), _meaning_ can be derived from iterations of the function as it relates to the self and existence, life and death, and identity as the expression of the self.